 "It has been designated as an impaired water body, which means the area doesn't meet its beneficial use," Ingalls said.
 "That body of water is supposed to be a cold-water fishery and at one time, housed tons of Bonneville cutthroat trout.

 "It turns out that those fish are a sensitive species and, due to the pressures of development and decrease in water quality, they haven't been able to survive," she said.
-"So the willows will help us restore their habitat and preserve the area for other wildlife."

 Last fall, the EcoCenter partnered with the East Canyon Creek Watershed Committee for a major restoration effort in that area.